 Easy!
 Click on your avatar, top right, then 'my bio,' then 'edit my bio.'
 Update the information, then save.

 You'll find this on your personal Racery page.
 (You can get there either by clicking on "my bio" beneath your avatar, when logged in, or by using your version of this URL: racery.com/yournickname .)
 Look in the right column and you'll see your bib.
 If you've updated your name or changed your team, the new information will show on the bib.

 Write your race's sponsor.
 They've got a dashboard and can move you, assuming there's room on the new team.

-Just click the gear symbol on the right side of the log.
+In a laptop or Android phone, just click the gear symbol on the right side of the log.
 Then, if you want, resubmit the activity with the correct miles or minutes!